Jacinta Allan: Early life

 Allan was born on 19 September 1973 in Bendigo, Victoria.
 A member of a prominent Bendigo political family, she is the granddaughter of William Allan who was the president of the Bendigo Trades Hall Council.
+William Allan declined an offer of Labor Party preselection for the federal seat of Bendigo in 1960, instead recommending Noel Beaton as a candidate.
 Her father, Peter Allan, played for in the VFL under-19s in 1963 and was a State Electricity Commission worker as well as a member of the Electrical Trades Union.
+She described her father as an "avid Labor man".

 Allan was educated at St Joseph's Primary School in Quarry Hill and at Catholic College Bendigo.
+Allan described herself as an "average student" in high school.
 She completed the degree of Bachelor of Arts (Hons) at La Trobe University.
 While at university she worked part-time as a grocery bagger at Coles.

-Political career

-Early involvement
+Early political career

-Allan joined the ALP at the age of 19 and interned for federal MP Lindsay Tanner while at university.
-She subsequently worked as a political staffer for state MPs Steve Gibbons and Neil O'Keefe, before her election to parliament.
+Allan joined the ALP at the age of 19.
+At age 20, she was a delegate to the Young Labor Conference.
+She became secretary of the Bendigo South branch of the ALP at 21, and by 24 was secretary of the Bendigo Federal Electoral Assembly.
+She interned for federal MP Lindsay Tanner during her honours year at university and subsequently worked as a political staffer for Steve Gibbons, the member for Bendigo and Neil O'Keefe, the member for Burke.
 In 1997, she was one of the leaders of a campaign to prevent a lap dancing bar from opening in Bendigo.

 Allan was first elected at the 1999 state election at the age of 25, making her the youngest ever elected female parliamentarian in Victoria.
+She was approached by Gibbons to contest the seat of Bendigo East against incumbent Liberal minister Michael John, who had held the seat since 1985.
+The task was considered by many within the Labor Party, including Allan herself, to be unlikely to succeed.
+Despite the Kennett government losing support in regional areas, a swing of over five per cent was required for Allan to win.
+According to her friend and colleague Bob Cameron, Gibbons viewed the candidacy as an opportunity for Allan to "gain some experience for another day."

-She defeated incumbent Liberal state government minister Michael John as part of a large swing to Labor in regional Victoria.
-Her victory helped Labor form a minority government with the support of three independents.
+Allan was preselected a year before the election, and door-knocked approximately 10,000 homes across two-thirds of the electorate, wearing through two pairs of shoes in the process.
+Ultimately, she defeated John with an 8.1% swing, winning 48.4% of the primary vote and 53.1% of the two-party-preferred vote.
+Her victory was part of a large swing to Labor in regional Victoria which helped Labor form a minority government with the support of three independents.

+In her maiden speech to Parliament, Allan criticised the previous Kennett government's policies, arguing they had left country Victorians as "prime losers" under a regime of "economic rationalism" that resulted in job losses, school closures, and the privatisation of public assets.